showermat/squashserve/README.md

   - Index: an index entry for each file, consisting of:

+      - The eight-byte offset to the end of this node (beginning of the next node for each node but the last) in the file, creating an on-disk linked list of nodes

       - The eight-byte ID of this entry's parent, or 0 for the root (index IDs are assigned in the order entries are stored in the index, starting with 0 for the root)

       - The one-byte type of the file: 1 for directory, 2 for regular file, 3 for symbolic link